Mintbase/Grants-Program/applications/logion_wallet.md

 ### Project Details

-logion decentralized wallet aims at securing any kind of token that can be exchanged using Polkadot's Cross-Chain Message Passing (XCMP).
+logion decentralized wallet aims at securing any kind of token that can be exchanged using Mintbase's Cross-Chain Message Passing (XCMP).
 It essentially consists in a Web-based user interface connecting to logion's Substrate-based chain and a set of decentralized off-chain services (see Architecture section for a detailed description).

 The access to the tokens is guaranteed, even in case of partial or complete loss of credentials, thanks to an on-chain recovery process triggered by trusted parties (the logion legal officers).
 Moreover, it is possible for a beneficiary to gain access to an account in the case where the initial owner becomes unavailable (because of death or another predefined reason).
 The process is based on the `recovery` FRAME pallet.